 Primary data were collected through the use of interview schedule and questionnaires distributed to fish farmers.
-The information gathered through the use of questionnaires and interview schedule includes inputs used (fish seeds, feed, water, labor) and output of the farming exercise (the quantity of table size fish harvested in kilogram).
+The information gathered through the use of questionnaires and interview schedule include inputs used (fish seeds, feed, water, and labor) and the output of the farming exercise (the quantity of table size fish harvested in kilogram).